yash150204/Yash_Agrawal/pages/the_handmaid's_tale.md

    :END:

 ### [[https://www.sparknotes.com/lit/handmaid/][Spark Notes - The Handmaid's Tale]]
-## 5. Seeing
-### SparkNotes
-#### _The Handmaid’s Tale_ draws on the feminist idea that in a male-dominated society, the way men look at women is a form of control and even violence.
-Offred’s “white wings” (Chapter 2) severely limit her own ability to see.
-Meanwhile she constantly feels observed—and threatened—by eyes.
-She sees the patch of plaster in her bedroom ceiling as a “blind plaster eye” and the convex mirror on the stairs as a “fisheye” (Chapter 17).
-The secret police of the Gileadean regime are known as the “Eyes,” and their emblem, a winged eye, is painted everywhere.
-Offred thinks of these eyes as male, even comparing eyes to penises and penises to eyes, for instance when she describes the Commander’s penis as a “stalked slug’s eye” (Chapter 15).
-However, while the novel endorses a feminist concept of the way men look at women, it also warns that feminist concepts alone don’t offer protection from male domination.
-The only character who outright states the idea that the way men look at women can be a form of violence is Aunt Lydia.
-“To be seen—to be _seen_—is to be—her voice trembled—penetrated.”
-(Ch.
-5).
-Aunt Lydia’s quote suggests that even feminist concepts can be co-opted and used to oppress women.
-.
-Seeing
-## 6. Reproduction
 ## **Symbolism and color**
 ### Red
 #### Symbolise the handmaid, and suggests the presence of mensural blood.